codjosan/SCB-3/README.md

 ## Improvements ##

+Loggins

-Loggins, testing
+testing

 Load Product mapping to database

 multi-threading:
-thread to start and run the serv thread to handle request create web socket to hadle multiple request on same connection Secure connection to webserver using HTTPS/SSL
+thread to start and run the serv

+thread to handle request

+create web socket to handle multiple request on same connection

+Secure connection to webserver using HTTPS/SSL